veresvit/mobx_observer_widgets/example/README.md

 # MobX Observer Widgets example

-Example of Observer Widgets for MobX
+An example of Observer Widgets for MobX